s-saisw/readingSummary/speedReading.md

 - However, evidence for this story is scarce because there usually is no data set that contains worker's productivity nor exogenous variation for informational setting.
 - Some districts adopt value-added (VA) measure to quantify teacher's productivity.
 - In districts with public VA measure, good teachers move within districts to better schools.
 In districts with private VA, bad teachers move to another district.

+### Fryer Jr. & Howard-Noveck (2020), JLE - High dosage tutoring
+- What is the impact of intensive tutoring for disadvantaged groups?
+- This study uses RCT at school-level.
+- High-dosage tutoring has more positive impact on black students than hispanic students.
+- Implication: teachers who have the same students all day are able to better understand the “state” their students are in relative to teachers who see many more students for an hour a day

+### Nagler et al. (2020), JLE -